Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Sensitivity

+The corresponding radiation-pressure-noise spectra are shown in Fig.~\ref{fig:SR_ASD_R}.
+In the Sagnac speed-meter topology, low-frequency radiation-pressure noise is suppressed through quantum correlations between measurement noise and back-action noise.
+SRC detuning modifies these correlations and weakens the cancellation mechanism.
+Consequently, the radiation-pressure-noise level increases at low frequencies, leading to a degradation of the sub-hertz sensitivity that is central to the CHRONOS science goals.

-Figure~\ref{fig:SR_ASD_TOT} presents the total noise spectrum, including shot noise, radiation-pressure noise, and technical noise sources such as seismic and suspension noise.
-At $\phi_s = 0$, these contributions are balanced, yielding the best sensitivity in the 1--10~Hz band.
-When the SRC is detuned, however, the QND correlation is lost, and a marked degradation occurs in this frequency range.
-Therefore, CHRONOS adopts operation at the resonant condition ($\phi_s = 90^{\circ}$ in our convention), which avoids the 1--10~Hz degradation and maximizes sub-hertz sensitivity.
+Figure~\ref{fig:SR_ASD_TOT} presents the resulting total sensitivity including shot noise, radiation-pressure noise, and other technical noise sources.
+The best sensitivity is obtained at the resonant operating point, where the speed-meter back-action suppression remains fully effective.
+When the signal-recycling cavity is detuned, the loss of quantum correlations causes a noticeable degradation in the 0.1--10~Hz band, which dominates the overall sensitivity budget.

-It is worth noting that in longer-baseline interferometers, such as the 300~m-scale system studied by Inoue \textit{et~al.}~\cite{inoue2025chronos}, a small optimal detuning of approximately $2^{\circ}$ has been identified.
-In that regime, the suppression of coating-induced time-delay effects becomes sufficient, and a small SRC detuning can slightly enhance the sensitivity.
-However, for the 2.5~m CHRONOS prototype, maintaining the exact resonance condition is most effective for preserving QND back-action cancellation and achieving quantum-noise-limited operation.
+These results demonstrate a key difference between CHRONOS and conventional Michelson interferometers.
+Whereas signal-recycling detuning is often used as an optimization parameter in position-meter detectors~\cite{BuonannoChen2001}, the speed-meter topology favors operation close to the resonant condition.
+Accordingly, CHRONOS adopts the resonant SRC configuration ($\phi_s=90^\circ$ in our convention), which preserves the quantum non-demolition response and maximizes sub-hertz sensitivity.
+The signal-recycling cavity detuning angle quoted throughout this paper is therefore defined as the deviation from this $90^\circ$ reference point.